-As Program Manager for the STC Rochester Chapter from Fall of 2018 to Spring of 2019, I promoted all of my events via MailChimp, LinkedIn, Twitter, and Facebook.
+As Program Manager for the STC Rochester Chapter from the Fall of 2018 to the Spring of 2019, the Head Bookworm promoted chapter events via MailChimp, LinkedIn, Twitter, and Facebook.

-As Spectrum Co-Chair for 2016-2017 and 2017-2018, publicity was my big focus.
-I updated the website (in WordPress) myself, used HootSuite to manage and schedule tweets and posts to Twitter and Facebook, sent out a multitude of emails via Gmail and MailChimp, and created business cards and stickers to bring to monthly local programs and the national STC conference to recruit attendees, speakers, and sponsors.
+As Spectrum Co-Chair for 2016-2017 and 2017-2018, publicity was a big focus. the Head Bookworm updated the website (in WordPress), used HootSuite to manage and schedule tweets and posts to Twitter and Facebook, sent out a multitude of emails via Gmail and MailChimp, and created business cards and stickers to bring to monthly local programs and the national STC conference to recruit attendees, speakers, and sponsors.

 As Annual Conference Administrator for #AMWA2017